Top 5 Mattress Types to Avoid

 Lower density foams will likely develop body impressions and sag faster than higher density foams.

 4. Over Priced Mattresses with Tons of Marketing

 Since I have been in the industry with my store and now reviewing mattresses I have discovered many big names are better marketers than they are mattress designers.
 Be wary of brands that spend millions a year on marketing and advertising.
 Everyone needs to advertise but some brands spend millions a year or perhaps a month.
 A lot of this cost is passed on to the consumers.

 So before you pull the trigger on your mattress it really pays to do some comparing on a site like this to make sure you are not paying $1000 for a mattress that you can get for $600 from another brand.
 Many have similar construction but have very different prices. ur top picks reflect mattresses that are worth the money.

 5. Super soft or Super Firm Mattresses

-This is another common occurance in my store.
+This is another common occurrence in my store.
 I’ll have a customer come in and say “show me your softest mattress”.
-I’ll bring them over to it (its very soft) and it happens all time where someone does not think its soft enough.
+I’ll bring them over to it (it’s very soft) and it happens all time where someone does not think its soft enough.